awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-products-billing-integration.md

 AWS SDK languages don't determine the `AWS_REGION` in a consistent manner\.
+If your SDK does not automatically pick up the `AWS_REGION`, software needs to be written manually to determine the `AWS_Region`\.
 For example, the AWS SDK for Java automatically uses [Amazon EC2 instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) \(specifically, `ec2InstanceMetadata`\) to obtain the Region when environment variables or other configuration aren't present\.
 In this instance, only call `ec2InstanceMetadata` if the `AWS_REGION` environment variable isn’t present\.

 For information about how to dynamically obtain an AWS Region at runtime, refer to the [AWS SDK Developer Guide](http://aws.amazon.com/tools) for your programming language\.